-When children ask to go on the internet they usually mean "watch YouTube videos" and since YouTube Kids app launched a couple of years ago, there has been a dedicated online destination for them to visit.
+(Pocket-lint) - When children ask to go on the internet they often mean "watch YouTube videos" and since the YouTube Kids app launched a few years ago, there has been a dedicated online destination for them to visit.
+It can be a real temptation for kids, especially with more of them spending time at home during the week in recent years.

 These are few and far between, of course, but if you are worried, here are our guidelines and tips on how to ensure your kids enjoy YouTube content in the safest way possible.